Communication-Efficient Decentralized Multi-Agent Reinforcement Learning for Cooperative Adaptive Cruise Control: Conclusion

 \section{Conclusion}

+Cooperative adaptive cruise control (CACC), has been recognized for its capability to increase road efficiency, alleviate traffic congestion, and reduce both energy consumption and exhaust emissions.
 In this paper, we have addressed the CACC problem by formulating it as a fully decentralized MARL problem.
-This novel approach eliminated the need for a centralized controller, thereby enhancing the system's scalability and robustness.
-Additionally, we introduced an innovative quantization-based communication protocol, which significantly enhanced the communication efficiency among the agents.
-To validate our proposed approach, we undertook comprehensive experiments and compared it with several state-of-the-art MARL algorithms.
-The results demonstrated that our approach can provide superior control performance and communication efficiency.
-These results underscore the potential of our fully decentralized MARL and quantization-based communication protocol as a robust and effective solution for real-world CACC problems.
+(1) This novel approach eliminated the need for a centralized controller during both training and execution, thereby enhancing the system's scalability and robustness; (2) an innovative quantization-based communication protocol was introduced to significantly enhance the communication efficiency among the agents; (3) comprehensive experiments were conducted showing that our approach outperformed several state-of-the-art MARL algorithms.
+The results demonstrated that our approach can provide superior control performance and communication efficiency; (4) as detailed in the appendix, our proposed framework's applicability extends beyond CACC, showing promise for broader intelligent transportation systems characterized by intricate action and state spaces.
+These findings underscore the potential of our fully decentralized MARL and quantization-based communication protocol as a robust and effective solution for real-world MARL problems.

 In this paper, we employed the optimal velocity model (OVM) to emulate certain aspects of traffic flow behaviors due to its simplicity and efficacy.
 However, it is worth noting that OVM oversimplifies some intricate nature of human driving behaviors, and its performance may degrade at high traffic densities where interactions between vehicles become more complex.
-As a result, future research endeavors will focus on the integration of more comprehensive human driver models to improve simulation accuracy.
+As a result, future research endeavors will focus on the integration of more comprehensive human driver models and vehicle dynamics to improve simulation accuracy and stability.
+Furthermore, to eliminate the need for a training process, we plan to explore the best response dynamics approach, as proposed in \cite{dai2021towards}, where agents communicate their actions using the QMACACC protocol.
+Also, the issue of energy management within cooperative scenarios will be investigated, drawing upon insights from recent studies such as \cite{hua2023energy}.
+Additionally, drawing inspiration from the novel research by \cite{xia2023secure} showing the robustness of the cooperative localization system within a consensus framework and incorporating a novel cyber attack detection algorithm, our future study aims to explore the resilience of MARL in the face of potential cyber-attacks and uncertainties.

+In the Appendix, we evaluate our proposed communication-efficient MARL framework on a more complex traffic scenario: adaptive traffic signal control (ATSC).
+The goal of ATSC is to dynamically modify traffic signal phases to alleviate traffic congestion, leveraging real-time traffic data \cite{chu2020multiagent}.
+We adopt the ATSC scenario, a 5$\times$5 synthetic traffic grid, using standard microscopic traffic simulator SUMO~\cite{krajzewicz2012recent, chu2020multiagent}.